 How you serve the rice matters too.

-Gently scoop the rice with a rice paddle, and slide it into the bowl in 2 to 3 additions, letting the rice settle naturally without pressing.
+Gently scoop the rice with a rice paddle and place it loosely into the bowl without pressing it down.
+This keeps the rice light and soft.

 Useful pantry pick